 Other signs and symptoms of some congenital myopathies include feeding and breathing difficulties, as well as skeletal conditions, such as curvature of the spine (scoliosis), weak bones (osteopenia) or hip problems.
 Signs and symptoms of congenital myopathies may not be apparent until later in infancy or childhood.

 There are no known cures for congenital myopathies.
-Supportive treatments include physical, occupational and speech therapies, nutritional support, and assisted breathing, if needed.
+However, the recent advances in gene therapy can provide treatment for congenital myopathies.
+The supportive treatments, including physical, occupational and speech therapies, nutritional support, and assisted breathing, may be helpful.
 Genetic counseling may help assess the risk of congenital myopathies in future pregnancies.

 Signs and symptoms vary depending on the type of congenital myopathy.
 The severity of signs and symptoms also varies, though the conditions are often stable or slowly progressing.